stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 * An 8-byte number denominating the number of microSTX to send to the recipient address's account.

 Note that if a transaction contains a token-transfer payload, it MUST have only a standard authorization field.
 It cannot be sponsored.
 The recipient principal does not need to be a materialized account -- STX may be transfered to an account which has not been used in any prior transactions.
+In the case of a contract principal, the unmaterialized contract principal will receive the funds and maintain a balance in the STX holdings map.
+If and when that contract is published, the contract will be able to spend those STX via `(as-contract (stx-transfer? ...` invocations.

 A _smart-contract payload_ is encoded as follows:
 * A **contract name** string, described above, that encodes the human-readable